sarthakbadoni/Uni_Erp_Front/readme.md

 - S3 for reliable file handling
 - And upcoming PWA support for an app-like experience

-this project aims to build a university ERP that is meant to **stay up**, **stay fast**, and **scale** with real-world usage, instead of collapsing exactly when it’s most needed.
+this project aims to build a university ERP that is meant to **stay up**, **stay fast**, and **scale** with real-world usage, instead of collapsing exactly when it's most needed.

-It’s the kind of system we wish our own universities actually had.
+It's the kind of system we wish our own universities actually had.